georeri/after-dark-cabaret/content/posts/RehearsalSchedule.md

 metaAlignment: center
 ---

-Our rehearsals are likely going to be on Tuesday, Thursdays and Saturdays.
+Our rehearsals are likely going to be on Mondays and Thursdays from 6:30-9:30 and Saturday afternoons.
 We will organize our rehearsals around Heather's, to allow performers to do both.

 First rehearsal will be May 26th.
-Our fist choreo rehearsal will be June 10th.

 Stay tuned for more!